 • Post-Operative Rehabilitation

 • Muscular disorders

 When and where can I book a physiotherapy appointment?

 Appointments are available Tuesday from 1.30pm until 9.00pm, Wednesday from 7.30am until 3.00pm and Friday from 7.30am until 3.00pm.
 Your first appointment will last approximately 45mins with subsequent follow up appointments lasting approximately 30minutes.

 Appointments can be booked at a mutually convenient time via email or telephone.

-Appointments are available at my clinic in Messingham near Scunthorpe, North Lincolnshire, at your home or at a sporting venue as required
+Depending on availability appointments are offered at my clinic in in Scunthorpe, North Lincolnshire, at your home or at a sporting venue as required